LeonardoBozCaitano/terraform-singlenode-kubernetes-template/README.md

 # Terraform SingleNode Kubernetes Implementation

-This template use terraform to create the infrastructure on AWS with the VPC configured and an instance t3.medium, and on instance creation it already install Microk8s kubernetes single node environment.
+This template use terraform to create the infrastructure on AWS with the VPC configured and an instance t3.medium, on instance creation it already install Microk8s kubernetes single node environment.

-The kubernetes came with dashboards, ingress, and mongodb already installed and configured.

 ## How to use

-You just have to apply the terraform template, and be happy with your kubernetes! :)
+You just have to apply the terraform template, and be happy with your simple and cheap kubernetes environment! :)

 ## How much it costs?